-The second part of our national dish, cou-cou is made from cornmeal and okra, or breadfruit and green bananas, then topped with a variety of tomatoes, onions and peppers.
+The second part of our national dish, cou-cou, is made from cornmeal and okra, or breadfruit and green bananas, then topped with various tomatoes, onions, and peppers.

 — Pudding and Souse

-Bajans are known as ‘pork mouths’ so it’s not surprising that pudding and souse (made with various offcuts of pork meat) is a tried and tested old Bajan favourite, traditionally served island-wide on a Saturday.
+Bajans are known as “pork mouths,” so it’s not surprising that pudding and souse (made with various offcuts of pork meat) is a tried and tested old Bajan favorite, traditionally served island-wide on a Saturday.
 In fact, it has become something of a Saturday ritual for many locals.

-The pudding is made from the intestines of the pig, stuffed with a unique blend of seasoning and sweet potato.
-The souse is essentially boiled pig’s head or feet served cold with onions, cucumbers, limes, parsley and hot and sweet peppers.
+The pudding is made from the pig’s intestines, stuffed with a unique blend of seasoning and sweet potato.
+The souse is essentially boiled pig’s head or feet served cold with onions, cucumbers, limes, parsley, and hot and sweet peppers.

-Of course, there are variations in recipes so you’ll just have to come and try it for yourself!
+Of course, there are variations in recipes, so you’ll have to come and try it for yourself!

 Conkies are a sweet cornmeal-based delicacy in Barbados.
 They are served hot and consist of cornmeal, raisins, coconut, sweet potato, pumpkin, and spices, all wrapped and steamed in banana leaves.

-This delicacy really dominates the tables of Bajan household once a year around Independence Day celebrations (November 30th) however it is still eaten all year round and is certainly an iconic dish here on the island.
+This delicacy really dominates the Bajan household tables once a year around Independence Day celebrations (November 30th); however, it is still eaten all year round and is certainly an iconic dish here on the island.